Be ahead of the future – separate wastewater now

 Almost 90% of the total discharge of sanitary wastewater from homes and cabins is grey water, with toilet waste representing only around 10%*!
 On the other hand, the majority of contamination and infective agents is found in black water from toilets.

-Jets® will let you easily separate grey and black water to provide safe wastewater discharge.
+With Jets®, you can easily separate grey water and black water to provide safe wastewater discharge.

 Increasing risk of water shortage in London